seykot/worldatlas/README.md

    – Allow users to better explore demographic structures and trends.
    – Further develop health indicator data into it's own public health part of the app.
    – New navigation tab with data concerning Developing Nations.
+11. Add lifestyle factors to demographic data that can illustrate why people in certain countries live longer than others overall.

 Thank you for using the World Atlas App.
 Hopefully it enhances your understanding of the world and inspires curiosity about our global society.